ACRIFIX® 1S 0117 PURE Specialty Bonding Agent Technical Information

 - Solids content: ≤ 1%

-- Storage stability: 2 years in original container, if stored properly.
+- Storage stability: 2 years in the original container, if stored properly.
 Maximum 86°F / 30°C

 - Packaging materials: Glass and aluminum vials varnished on the inside